flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 These types of annunciators are displayed on both columns two and three.

-Special Message annunciators displays three types of messages (in the order of priority):
+Special Message annunciators display three types of messages (in the order of priority):

 - Flight controls messages
 - Vertical flight management messages